MikaDumalaog/CourseProjectWeek4/Codebook.md

 Tidy Data Set Description

-This codebook describes the data set from the link provided.
-There are several variables contained in this data set.
+This codebook describes the data set from the link provided in the README.md file.
+There are several variables contained in this data set, and each will be explained below.
-The Tidy Data Set constains 180 rows and 82 columns.
-Each row has averaged variables for each subject and activity; see the following:
+The Tidy Data Set contains 180 rows and 82 columns.
+Each row has averaged variables for each subject and activity; as follows:

 - subjectID: contains the numbers from 1-30 representing the subject ID
 - ActivityType, which refers to the activities assigned in the dataset